 This result is brought on by the different ways your body processes cannabis.
 While smoking or vaping allow cannabinoids to almost immediately enter the bloodstream, edibles go through the digestive system into the liver, where the THC is metabolized.
 Once in the liver, the metabolite 11-hydroxy is produced, which can increase pot potency five-fold.

 Dosages vary by each person’s preference and the strain(s) used.
 Consider the following scenario for more of an idea:

-A single gram of cannabis, totaling 1,000 mg in dry weight, has roughly 10% THC content.
-A tea using that bud would contain about 100 mg of THC.
-Cannabis tea follows the same rules as all other teas.
+Additionally, cannabis tea follows the same rules as all other teas.
 Be sure to also keep in mind that strength depends on steeping time, with more extended periods resulting in stronger tea.